marschall/micrometer-jfr/README.md

 Issues
 ------

-- The count of `FunctionCounter` is currently not reported.
+- Meters that should be polled currently aren't, eg. the count of `FunctionCounter` is currently not reported.